 |Handling Hazardous Materials|

-While the most visible and iconic part of a HazMat Suit is the head to foot garment, the wearable gear usually includes boots, gloves, face shield or goggles, breathing apparatus or gas mask.
+The Yellow Hazmat Suit has become iconic for representing PPE (Personal Protection Equipment) in use in toxic environments.
+While the most visible part of a HazMat Suit is the head to foot garment, the wearable gear usually includes boots, gloves, face shield or goggles, breathing apparatus or gas mask.
 When a fully encapsulating one piece suit is used it includes a full hood with window, a self contained breathing apparatus and a supply of clean breathable air contained inside the suit, with emergency backup air supply.
 The addition of Communications gear provides the wearer with a medium to coordinate his efforts with others when encapsulated in the isolation of the suit.

 The outfit can be pressurized to prevent contaminants from entering the suit through even the slightest gaps in its fit or tears experienced during usage.
 Pressurization is a key distinction and required when dealing with Biological and Nuclear agents.
 Gas tight suits should more thoroughly protect the wearer, with the exception of radiation or high heat.
 Radiation can be ameliorated with shielding in the lining.
 Insulation and reflective materials help control high heat.
 A suit designed primarily for splash protection has no accommodation for dust, gas or particulate exposure.